NAPLAN Marking FAQ Page

 Q: I've forgotten my password to the recruitment webpage - what should I do?

 A: You can access the recruitment website at: www.pearsonra.com.au/people.
-Enter your email user ID, then click on "Forgot your Username or Password?" (please bear in mind that the email address for login may not be the same as your contact email address).
+Click on "Forgot your Username or Password?" (please bear in mind that the email address for login may not be the same as your contact email address).
+Fill in the details requested.

 Allow up to 15 minutes for the system to send a temporary password to your contact email.
 Once you have logged in using your temporary password you will be prompted to set a new password.